cscribn/README-manager/README.md

 * If you present a problem, propose a solution.
 * Sometimes we'll have to disagree but move forward.
 * Take risks.
 Clean up what you mess up.
+## My Clifton Strenghts
+* Analytical
+  * I search for reasons and causes, and think about all factors.
+* Learner
+  * The process of learning and continuously improving excites me.
+* Individualization
+  * I figure out how people who are different can work together productively.